afiodorov/afiodorov.github.io/_posts/2015-11-18-stating-the-consequences.md

 >
 > Me: You remember you told me that complex analysis is your favourite topic at
 > the moment?
 Come to think of it, most of it is only possible due to the fact
 > that we turned pairs of real numbers into a field.
-Perhaps if we could the
+Perhaps if we could do the
 > same with triples we'd develop another fascinating subject.
 But we won't as
 > it's not possible.
 >